Lyari Expressway

-Lyari Expressway is a 16.5 km city district expressway constructed along the Lyari River in Karachi, Sindh, Pakistan.
+Lyari Expressway is a 16.5 kilometre (10.3 mi) city district expressway constructed along the Lyari River in Karachi, Sindh, Pakistan.

 History

 The expressway was expected to be completed by August 2017, with a formal inauguration ceremony to be held on 14 August 2017.

 The project had been delayed for more than 15 years due to the lack of federal funding and no interest shown by the Sindh provincial Government.

 After the High Court deadline, Lyari Expressway completion date was finally announced.
 Prime Minister Shahid Khaqan Abbasi inaugurated the pending northbound track of expressway on 28 January 2018, which starts from Mauripur and end at Sohrab Goth Interchange.

 History

 The Lyari Expressway project was launched on 11 May 2002, with the aim of serving as a commuting artery connecting Mauripur Road and the M9 motorway, thus alleviating the burden of traffic plying on surface routes between to and from Karachi Port.
 When work started on the Lyari Expressway in May 2002, the National Highway Authority (NHA) had expected to complete it in 30 months (i.e. by November 2004).
 Having revised the completion schedule, as of December 2006 the Frontier Works Organisation (FWO), the executing agency for the NHA, expects the southbound section running from Sohrab Goth to Mauripur Road completed by the end of 2007.
 The construction of Lyari Expressway was stopped for several years due to the restructuring of Municipal governments in Sindh and lack of funds.
 In July 2014, Government of Pakistan announced Rs 6 billion for completion of Lyari Expressway.
 Lyari Expressway Project is 32 kilometres long and its 2013-14 revised estimate is Rs 1,202 million and 80 percent of this project has also been completed.

 This section is copied as-is from an article in the Dawn newspaper.

 "The Lyari Expressway was nowhere in the picture until 1986.
 The Karachi Master Plan 1975–85 had proposed the Northern and Southern Bypasses to enable traffic going upcountry from Karachi port to bypass the city and thus ease congestion and pollution.
 The Southern Bypass was designed to go through the Defence Authority area and link Karachi port with the National Highway.
 It had to be dropped because of stiff resistance from the DHA on environmental grounds.
 The Northern Bypass that could have been easily constructed then was not built on account of the apathy of the policy makers.